Azure-Samples/azure-ai-speech-voicemail2text/README.md

 ## Overview
 This README file documents the process to create a Voicemail to Text Integration Client (V2TIC) project by building a Docker image, deploying it to Minikube, and exposing it as a service.

+## Documentation
+This Readme is designed as a quickstart guide to get you started with the Accelerator quickly.
+To find more in-depth concepts, visit the [index of documents](/docs/index.md)to help you navigate our documentation more easily.

 ## Prerequisites
 Option 1:  **_Server-side_**
   - [Docker](https://docs.docker.com/get-docker/)